Sendai Nanda Tag

 I actually tried it!

-So, I actually tried it myself!
+So, I decided to give it a try myself!

 The first card I drew was